 Almost all Nepalese adore children.
 Nepalese kids are treated like little princes and princesses.
 When it comes to foreign children – and in particular small children with blonde hair and blue eyes – the Nepalese will barely be able to control their excitement at meeting your little ‘darling’.
 Your children should be prepared for a LOT of attention.

 People will cross the street merely to stroke your child’s hair or skin.
 Smaller children will find themselves being constantly picked up by total strangers (sometimes without the parents’ permission) and foreign children of all ages will find themselves being photographed endlessly.
-Most of the time these pictures are taken by other mothers wanting a picture of your children with theirs, but you can also expect big groups of twenty-something year old lads wanting to photograph your children.
-Though probably harmless enough this isn’tt really to be recommended.
+Most of the time these pictures are taken by other mothers wanting a picture of your children with theirs, but you can also expect big groups of twenty-something-year-old lads wanting to photograph your children.
+Though probably harmless enough this isn't really to be recommended.

-Most children quickly realise that there are advantages to this sudden celebrity status.
-Namely that total strangers will gladly share sugary foods with them at times of the day that mum and dad wouldn’t approve of, and even that shopkeepers will fill your children arms with gifts!
+Most children quickly realize that there are advantages to this sudden celebrity status.
+Namely, that total strangers will gladly share sugary foods with them at times of the day that mum and dad wouldn’t approve of, and even that shopkeepers will fill your children's arms with gifts!
 All parents will have to discuss this attention with their children in advance and you should set some guidelines on how you deal with the often obtrusive attention.